-Stress is also the key cause of excess degenerative stress-fighting hormones, inflammatory molecules and free radicals, which will alter the function and flow of the body’s peptide(ojas) based information network.
-But it should not be forgotten that this stress and the production of “ojas” and the neuro-peptides are dependent on the efficiency of digestion (2).
+Stress is also the main culprit behind excess stress-fighting hormones and free radicals, which will alter the function and flow of the body’s peptide(ojas)-based information network.
+The production of ojas and neuropeptides are greatly dependent on the efficiency of digestion.2

 How the Seven Body Tissues Can Deplete Ojas

 The lymphatic fluid flows best in an alkaline environment.
 Stress releases stress-fighting hormones that have acidic waste products.
-Excessive stress results in excess acidity which causes the lymph to congest.
+Excessive stress results in excess acidity, which causes the lymph to congest.

-- Giving and serving others
+- Giving to and serving others

-- Yoga, breathing and meditation
+- Yoga, breathing, and meditation

-- Nasal breathing exercise
+- Nose breathing exercise

 - Being in nature